 As part of the performance and risk review, to support the determination of remuneration outcomes for the CEO and Executives (excluding the CEO ASB), the Remuneration Committee met with the Risk and Audit Committees in February 2019 and June 2019.
-These meetings provided an opportunity for the Committees to review and discuss relevant risk and audit matters, including appropriate variable remuneration consequences for the matters raised, and provide direct input into the determination of variable remuneration of the CEO and Executives (excluding CEO ASB) in the 2019 financial year.
+These meetings provided an opportunity for the Committees to review and discuss relevant risk and audit matters, including appropriate variable remuneration consequences for the matters raised, and provide direct input into the determination of variable remuneration outcomes and any in-year or malus adjustments for the CEO and Executives (excluding CEO ASB) in the 2019 financial year.